codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

   max-width="60%"
     %}

 If you have multiple environments available you can change the default one (shown with a thin blue border) by clicking on the 3 dot menu on the right of each environment.
+The Codefresh agent installer comes with an option `set-default` that will automatically set as default the new runtime environment.

 You can even override the runtime environment for a specific pipeline by specifying in the respective section in the [pipeline settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).